 When it comes to going after jobs as a respite care provider, qualifications vary a bit depending on the kind of work you want to do.
 But it's always a good idea to have cardiopulmonary resuscitation (CPR) and first aid certifications.

 Many respite agencies hire workers who are trained as nursing assistants.
 As a nursing assistant in respite care, you provide basic health care services such as taking vital signs as part of your work.
 Becoming certified as a nursing assistant can broaden your employment possibilities.
 (For example, you must be certified in order to work for an agency that bills through Medicaid or Medicare.)
 Certification requirements vary by state, but most training programs can be completed in under six months.

 Plus, as a nursing assistant, you have the potential to earn more money than home health aides.
-Nursing assistants earn an average hourly wage of $14.22 (compared to $12.18 for home health aides).7
+According to the U.S. Bureau of Labor Statistics, nursing assistants earn an average hourly wage of $14.57 (compared to $14.15 for home health aides).

 3. Get your name out there.